stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

 ## 4. Output Formatting

-1. One of the basic functionalities of a computer program is displaying results on the computer screen.
-To display the results in a readable form, string (text) formatting available in programming languages is often used.
+1. One of the basic functionalities of a computer program is printing results on the computer screen.
+To print the results in a readable form, string (text) formatting available in programming languages is often used.
 In Python, it is called f-strings.

     <https://www.pythontutorial.net/python-basics/python-f-strings/>

     <https://docs.python.org/3/tutorial/inputoutput.html>

-    Below is a program for displaying any text along with the value of a variable using f-strings:
+    Below is a program for printing any text along with the value of a variable using f-strings:

     ```python
     ###
-    # Displaying student's personal data
+    # Printing student's personal data
     #
     name = "Adam"
     print(f"My name is {name}.")
     ```

-    Modify the program to display the student's age and height in addition to the name, as below.
+    Modify the program to print the student's age and height in addition to the name, as below.

     ```
     My name is Adam.